And she expressed in the words of Wordsworth, ‘Bliss was it in that dawn to be alive. But to be young was very heaven!’

 Sensitive and insightful

 As a child, she got to witness the Transfer of Power Ceremony on the midnight of 14 August 1947 with her father G.L.
-Mehta, a member of the Constituent Assembly, and she expressed in the words of Wordsworth, ‘Bliss it was in that dawn to be alive, But to be young was very heaven!’
+Mehta, a member of the Constituent Assembly, and she expressed in the words of Wordsworth, ‘Bliss was it in that dawn to be alive.
+But to be young was very heaven!’

-Dr Basu’s last published work, Gandhi’s Vision: Freedom and Beyond is a testament of the lived experiences of an author and historian, who came from a family rooted partly in India’s industrial history and partly in Gandhian history.
+Dr Basu’s last published work, Gandhi’s Vision: Freedom and Beyond, is a testament of the lived experiences of an author and historian who came from a family rooted partly in India’s industrial history and partly in Gandhian history.

 Although she is with us no more, like her literary works, she will remain evergreen in the world of history and historians.